tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

 Hand measure your four line lengths when your nozzle is at the origin, and input the four (space separated) values through the `-l` or `--line_lengths` argument, or you can edit the `line_lengths_origin` values in the source file directly.

+The hand measured line lengths will be used to verify that `simulation.py` found a good set of config values or not.

+You can also force `simulation.py` to find config values that match perfectly with your hand-measurements, but this is an advanced feature since it sacrefices the ability to double-check the resulting config.

 ## How to Insert Data Points In The Source File Directly?